 Diagnosis of Miscarriage and Services Available

-The following sections will explain the relevant health care providers as well as the departments in the Cork University Maternity Hospital that women can attend when they experience symptoms of miscarriage.
+The following sections will explain the relevant health care providers as well as the departments in Cork University Maternity Hospital that women can attend when they experience symptoms of miscarriage.
 We will also discuss the role and function each of these departments has in helping you deal with a miscarriage.

 Role of the GP